Career Counseling

 Career Development and Mentoring Program

 The Career Development/Mentoring Program (CDMP) uses resources from the AAMC Careers in Medicine (CiM) curriculum and website.
 The curriculum emphasizes small group discussion.
-And of course the Associate Dean for Student Affairs is always available for individual counseling.
+And of course the Assistant Dean for Student Affairs and Faculty directors in Student Affairs are always available for individual counseling.
 The overarching goal of the curriculum is to provide continuity of support and mentorship across the first three years of medical school.
 Students interact with each other and faculty mentors in small groups over the course of the academic year.
-The groups remain intact as students move from one year of CDMP to the next.
+The groups remain intact as students move from one year to the next.
 Students are encouraged to use social media to communicate asynchronously with each other and their faculty mentor outside of scheduled meetings.
-As the curriculum is structured around small group discussions participation is crucial to making the experience valuable.
-Therefore attendance is mandatory.
-In addition to the small group sessions large group sessions, involving the entire class are convened to disseminate important information.

 Clinical Advisor

-In the middle of their third year, students select a clinical advisor.
-Clinical advisors are chosen from a group of approximately 50 faculty members who volunteer their time.
+In the middle of their third year, students select a clinical advisor, also known as the lead career advisor.
+Lead career advisors are chosen from a group of approximately 50 faculty members who volunteer their time to be the point of contact for a student interested in a particular field of medicine.
 Students have the option of selecting an advisor in the field they expect to enter, or they can choose from a number of highly experienced counselors, who can help them through the decision-making process.
 Students and their advisors meet as often as needed, to discuss career plans, from mid-third year through graduation.
-Advisors specifically address several essential issues such as, planning the fourth year (timing, electives, electives at other schools, educational opportunities abroad); creating and signing-off on special electives; writing a personal statement; drafting a CV; and preparing for residency interviews.
+Advisors specifically address several essential issues such as, planning the fourth year (timing, electives, electives at other schools, educational opportunities abroad); creating and signing-off on special electives; help with writing a personal statement; drafting a CV; and preparing for residency interviews.
 Students may provide their advisors with permission to view their academic files, to help assess their candidacy for competitive residencies.
 While one faculty member serves as the formal clinical advisor, for signatures and the like, students are free to identify as many other faculty as they wish to serve as secondary advisors.
-In practice, students regularly meet with three or more faculty on a regular basis for counsel.
+All of the faculty are very dedicated to the success of our medical students!

 Special Interest and Scholars Groups

 All major disciplines are represented by an interest or scholars group that students may join beginning in their first year.
 Scholars groups (surgical scholars, family medicine scholars, etc.) permit first- and second-year students to attend evening meetings often in faculty homes.
-These groups provide additional opportunities for peer to peer mentoring.
-The interest/scholars groups foster early exposure to diverse disciplines, and students may chose to join as many as they wish.
-The meetings are an excellent opportunity for students to meet with faculty and fellow students focused on academics and discussion of the specialty, over dinner in an informal environment.
+These groups provide additional opportunities for peer-to-peer mentoring.
+The interest/scholars groups foster early exposure to diverse disciplines, and students may choose to join as many as they wish.
+The meetings are an excellent opportunity for students to meet with faculty and fellow students focused on academics and discussion of the specialty, often over dinner, in an informal environment.

 Electives

 Electives serve as an invaluable role in guiding specialty selection.
 Phase 1 electives, taken during the first two years, are excellent opportunities for students to select alternatives in a potential career specialty.
 Many Phase 1 electives are designed to expose students to attending physicians, residents and practice environments in a variety of medical disciplines.
 One example is the emergency medicine elective where students spend 4 to 8 hours each week in the Emergency Department for a semester and have regular didactic sessions.
 A second unique example is ‘Surgical Pearls’ that offers students the opportunity to shadow surgeons in the operating room, and to personally meet weekly with the department chairman to review classic published studies.
 Students may also design their own clinical or research electives to explore areas of personal interest.
 Phase 2 electives, taken in the fourth year, are an important method by which students evaluate and eventually decide their career path.
-Students may design their own fourth-year electives, and can take them anywhere in the United States, to evaluate residency sites, or internationally.
+Students may design their own fourth-year electives, take an elective anywhere in the United States and sometimes even internationally.

 Residency Fairs